sadighian/crypto-rl/gym_trading/envs/README.md

 - Includes all repetitive functions required by environments: (1) data loading and preprocessing, (2) broker to act as counterparty, and (3) other attributes
-- `rewards` can be derived via 4 different approaches:
+- `rewards` can be derived via several different approaches:
   1.   'trade_completion' : reward is generated per trade's round trip
   2.   'continuous_total_pnl' : change in realized & unrealized pnl
        between time steps